 At your first session, your counselor will ask you and your partner questions about yourselves and your marriage.
 For instance: where did you meet, how long have you been together, why did you get together, what brought you to seek therapy services, and what are your relationship goals.

-As you attend subsequent sessions, you and your partner will continue to gain insight and understanding into the other's needs, wants, and values.
+As you attend subsequent therapy sessions, you and your partner will continue to gain insight and understanding into the other's needs, wants, and values.
 At the end of each session, your counselor may give both you and your spouse some homework exercises to complete before the next session.

 However, the hard work you put in is likely to pay off in the form of a stronger and healthier marriage.
 According to multiple studies, the majority of couples who have attended relationship therapy together are happier for having done so.